stephde/WalkThisWeiApp/README.md

 - create pull request in order to get code to production
 - do not commit your node_modules directory
 - test if your code works and does not break any other functionality BEFORE committing
+- look for and manage tasks on the waffle.io board or in the github issues